Butia campicola: Conservation

-The IUCN briefly rated it as 'endangered' between 1996-1998 in a period when nothing was known about the species and it hadn't been recorded in 98 years.
+The IUCN briefly rated it as 'endangered' between 1996 and 1998 in a period when nothing was known about the species and it hadn't been recorded in 98 years.
 Soares in 2015 opined it is rare and threatened due to its preferential deep-soiled habitat which is also perfect for agriculture.
 Lorenzi also believes it is threatened.
 Gauto et al. in 2011 considered it to be 'vulnerable' in Paraguay, using the criteria "extent of occurrence estimated to be less than 100km2 indicated by severely fragmented habitat or known to exist at only a single location."
 According to Vera in 2013 it is rare in Paraguay.

 It is protected within the Mbaracayú Forest Nature Reserve, but this is the only known locality in which this species is protected.
 By 2010 there were ex situ plantings of this species at Lorenzi's Plantarum institute in Nova Odessa, collected during an expedition to Amambaí.

 As of 2018 the conservation status has not been evaluated by the Centro Nacional de Conservação da Flora in Brazil.